acmeair/acmeair-nodejs/README.md

 * MongoDB
 * Cloudant

-Use environment virable dbtype=/<mongo or cloudant/> to determine which data type to use.
+Use environment virable dbtype=\<mongo or cloudant\> to determine which data type to use.
 It is automactially discovered when running on Bluemix from the service the application is bound to.

 ### Application Flovors